dreji18/Fairness-in-AI/README.md

 This package is used to detect and mitigate biases in NLP tasks.
 The model is an end-to-end framework that takes data into a raw form, preprocess it, detect the various types of biases and mitigate them.
 The output is the text that is free from bias.

-For more details, we would suggest reading the paper
-- https://link.springer.com/article/10.1007/s41060-022-00359-4 - International Journal of Data Science and Analytics (2022)
-- https://arxiv.org/abs/2207.03938 - KDD 2022 Workshop on Data Science and Artificial Intelligence for Responsible Recommendations (DS4RRS)

 [![Downloads](https://static.pepy.tech/personalized-badge/dbias?period=total&units=international_system&left_color=grey&right_color=green&left_text=Downloads)](https://pepy.tech/project/dbias)
 <a href="https://pypi.org/project/Dbias/">
     <img alt="CI" src="https://img.shields.io/badge/pypi-v0.1.3-orange">